Mobile mushroom recognition apps have become increasingly popular among mycology enthusiasts, mushroom pickers, and even curious hikers.

 -

-- The accuracy of image recognition identification can vary significantly between applications.
-Mushrooms can look very similar and photos may not capture all the characteristics needed for confident identification (like color in certain lights, texture, smell, etc.).
+- The accuracy of identification by image recognition can vary considerably from one application to another.
+Mushrooms can look very similar and photos may not capture all the necessary features for safe identification (such as color under certain lighting, texture, smell, etc.).

-- Misidentification can have serious or even fatal consequences, especially if a toxic mushroom is mistaken for an edible species.
+- An identification error can have serious, even fatal, consequences, especially if a toxic mushroom is mistaken for an edible species.

 -